4 Amazing Seafood Places in California | Alina Andras | NewsBreak Original

-If you live in California and you love trying new restaurants, here is a list of four amazing seafood places in California that are well-known for serving absolutely delicious food, every day of the week.
+If you live in California and you are looking for new restaurants to explore, here is a list of four amazing seafood places in California that are known for preparing absolutely delicious food, made with fresh and high-quality ingredients only, so definitely check them out if you haven't already.

 4 Amazing Seafood Places in California